Judit3/shoes/README.md

 ## Deployment

 The site was deployed to Heroku.
 The project was developed in CodeAnywhere application, where it was committed and pushed to GitHub.
-Then it was deplyed in Heroku via Github repository.
+Then it was deployed in Heroku via Github repository.
 The project was deployed to Heroku following the steps for deployment video from the Love Sandwiches project, which are described below:
     1. Open Heroku website
     2. Log into account using own credentials
     3. Select 'New' on the right side of page and then select 'Create New App'
     4. Insert App Name - must be unique
     5. Insert Region
     6. Select 'Create App'
     7. From next page select 'Settings' tab
     8. On next page scroll down and select 'Reveal Config Vars'
     9. In box labelled 'KEY' enter 'CREDS'
     10. In the box labelled 'VALUE' copy and paste content of 'creds.json' file from codeanywhere workspace for the project
     11. Click 'Add'
-    12. In the next box labelelled 'KEY' insert 'PORT'
+    12. In the next box labelled 'KEY' insert 'PORT'
     13. In the box labelled 'VALUE' insert 8000
     14. Click 'Add'
-    15. Scroll down into the page and in the section lablled 'Buildpacks' select 'Add buildpack'
+    15. Scroll down into the page and in the section labelled 'Buildpacks' select 'Add buildpack'
     16. Select the box labelled 'python' and then select 'Save Changes'
     17. Select 'Add buildpack' once again and select the box labelled 'nodejs' and select 'Save Changes'<br>
          NOTE: Buildpacks must be in correct order, Python on top and Nodejs below